mikemcbride/dotfiles/README.md

 ## Setup

 Got all that?
 Great.
 Run the install script below.
 It will do the following:
-- set your shell to zsh
+- set your shell to fish
-- install [Prezto](https://github.com/sorin-ionescu/prezto) that I forked and modified
 - install [Homebrew](http://brew.sh) if you don't already have it, or run `brew update` if you do
 - install [Homebrew Cask](https://caskroom.github.io/) (again, if you already have it, this won't do anything)
 - install [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) to make it easier to bulk install apps
-- clone this repo into  `~/src/dotfiles` and set up your `.zshrc`
+- clone this repo into  `~/src/dotfiles` and set up your fish configs
 - clone my [dotvim](https://github.com/mikemcbride/dotvim) repo into `~/src/dotvim` and set up an opinionated `.vimrc`
 - install a few packages that I have aliases or functions for that will throw errors when you try to source the `.zshrc`
   - [z](http://github.com/rupa/z) - super fast way to jump around files/folders